ldaijiw/aws_ec2_sample_app/README.md

 After copying all the necessary code into JS run the ``environment/app/provision.sh`` (with the command ``sh``)file to make all essential installations and start the app

-The ``proxy_config.conf`` file must be edited to have the public ip address of the instance.
+The ``proxy_config.conf`` file must be edited to have the public ip address of the instance in order for the reverse proxy to have the app running on port 80 to work.

 **APP RUNNING ON PORT 3000**
 ![](images/app3000.png)